exonum/exonum-doc/src/architecture/storage.md

 - Get, set and remove value by key
 - Check if the specific key presents
-- Iterate over the key-value pairs
+- Iterate over the key-value pairs in the lexicographic key order
 - Clear the table (i.e., remove all stored values)

 !!! warning